 The appellate court overturned the trial court’s ruling and clarified that there is no rule that a caption listed on a verdict form must be identical to the caption used on all pleadings and that there is no law that says the style can never be changed.
 The appellate court found that having Area Glass on the verdict form was in violation of the rule excluding disclosure of a settlement.

-If you have suffered a personal injury, contact the attorneys at Givens Givens Sparks for a free consultation.
+If you have suffered a personal injury, contact the attorneys at Robert Sparks Attorneys for a free consultation.